 Homework is assigned on D2L and must be completed by the due date.
-Writing assignments will all be assigned throughout the course and should be submitted electronically via turnitin.com.
-You will have the opportunity to get feedback on your first writing assignment and submit a revised draft for the last writing assignment.
-Labs will be submitted in writing after class activities, each lab will have a due date indicated.
+Four (4) Writing assignments will all be assigned throughout the course and should be submitted electronically via turnitin.com.
+You will have the opportunity to get feedback on one writing assignment and submit a revised draft at the end of the semester.
+There will be four (4) in class labs during the semester.
+A paper sheet must be submitted in writing after in-class lab activities; each lab will have a due date indicated.
 If you miss the lab class, there are no makeup opportunities.

 A variety of other policies: